Aquiles-ai/aqRAG-docs/docs/asynclient.md

 # Aquiles-RAG Async Python Client

 The `aquiles.client.AsyncAquilesRAG` class provides an asynchronous interface for interacting with your Aquiles-RAG service.
 Use it in Python `async` contexts to create indices, ingest text in chunks, and query your vector store — all without blocking your event loop.
+Aquiles-RAG works with **Redis, Qdrant, or PostgreSQL** backends.

 ### 📦 Installation